Power over Ethernet (PoE): How it Works in Access Control

 What is PoE?

-Although there are several techniques for transmission of power over PoE cable, only two of the transmission types have been standardized since 2003 by IEEE 802.3.
+For the transmission of power over PoE in a total PoE system, there are two standardized transmission types, standardized since 2003 by IEEE 802.3.
 These standards are:

-What Does it Mean for Access Control Systems?
+What Does it Mean for Network Door Access Control Systems?

 Power over Ethernet has created a huge impact on the physical security systems of any organization or any building management, to begin with.
 PoE standard upgraded in 2009 to PoE+ is suitable to provide power (up to 25.5 W) to type 2 devices.
 The previous standard provides 15.4 W power to type 1 devices.
 This specification facilitates the maximum power consumption at the device end along with the smooth transfer of data.
 This data allows access control devices to transfer data for better controlling as illustrated in the image below.